 How To Reduce Redness On Face.
 Different Methods

 As you have probably understood, to get rid of the redness or inflamed acne, we should use the means that either have antiseptic properties, soothe the skin or stimulate local blood circulation and regeneration.
 By doing it, we help our body to combat the multiplication of bacteria and inflammation in the problem area.
-Alright, let’s finish the theoretical and get down to practice.
+Alright, let’s finish the theoretical part and get down to practice.

-Short-Term Methods Of Reducing Redness
+Short-Term Methods Of Treating Redness

 One of the most popular fast ways of reducing redness is ice.
 Take an ice cube from the freezer and leave it for 1-2 minutes.
 After that, wrap the ice in gauze or some other cloth (for convenience) and put it on the inflamed area or a pimple.
 Do not press on it.
 Keep the ice for a maximum of 3 minutes.